 - 3.1.7 Ensure that consideration has been given to the impact on neighbouring occupiers and protection of neighbouring amenity.
 This can be achieved by ensuring proposals take account of: - i) Overlooking This may be a problem if a new extension allows views into the private amenity or living space of your neighbour.
 Problems may also arise where an extension would result in the loss of outlook.
-However, overlooking is desirable where the spaces being overlooked are public spaces as this provides natural surveillance and can deter criminal activity and anti-social behaviour. - ii) Overshadowing Overshadowing occurs where a development reduces the supply of light to a neighbour's property or garden.
+However, overlooking is desirable where the spaces being overlooked are public spaces as this provides surveillance and can deter criminal activity and anti-social behaviour.

+- ii) Overshadowing - Overshadowing occurs where a development reduces the supply of light to a neighbour's property or garden.
 Development should be designed to minimise impacts upon the amenity and living conditions of neighbours.
-The extent of overshadowing and the severity of its impacts upon amenity will depend upon: - a) The aspect of the development relative to the path and height of the sun; - b) The size and massing of the new development; - c) The position of the extension relative to neighbouring properties; - d) The nature and use of the rooms affected by shadowing; - e) Distance between buildings; - f) The presence of existing features that obstruct light; and - g) Ground levels. - iii) Overbearance A development would be considered overbearing if it dominated, overwhelmed, or had a visually intimidating impact on a neighbouring property.
-Overbearance can occur when an extension is positioned too close to a property boundary and has sufficient height and mass to dominate its neighbour.
-To ensure overbearance does not occur, the 45 degree code can be used.
-The code is not a definitive rule, as other considerations will be taken into account, such as orientation, levels, distances and permitted development fall back (this involves considering what would be allowed through development allowed under PDRs).
-A 45 degree line is drawn from the closest edge of the nearest rear habitable window of the neighbouring property.
+The extent of overshadowing and the severity of its impacts upon amenity will depend upon: - a) The aspect of the development relative to the path and height of the sun; - b) The size and massing of the new development; - c) The position of the extension relative to neighbouring properties; - d) The nature and use of the rooms affected by shadowing; - e) Distance between buildings; - f) The presence of existing features that obstruct light; and - g) Ground levels.

+To ensure overshadowing does not occur, the Borough Council will refer to the Building Research Establishment's guide to good practice 'site layout planning for daylight and sunlight' published in 1991.
+A 45 degree line is drawn from the closest edge of the nearest habitable window of the neighbouring property, in the direction of the proposed two (or higher) storey extension.
 Habitable rooms do not include bathrooms, hallways, utility rooms and circulation space.
-If there are two rear windows in a room, the impact on the closer one would be considered.
+If there are two windows in a room the impact on the closer one would be considered.
+Figure 1 below provides illustrative advice in this respect.